 Apple iPhone 16 Pro Max vs Motorola razr+ (2024)

-The Apple iPhone 16 Pro Max is the premium option here, boasting a staggering 4685 mAh battery that lasts up to 33 hours of video playback.
+The Apple iPhone 16 Pro Max is the premium option here, boasting a 4685mAh battery that provides up to 33 hours of video playback.
+Meanwhile, the Motorola razr+ (2024) offers a sleek design and a functional 4.0" cover screen.
 Key specs: Refresh: 120 Hz vs 165 Hz and Battery: 4685 mAh vs 4000 mAh.

 As an Amazon Associate I earn from qualifying purchases.